Bali Metro: First development

 The process of developing the first line of the Bali MRT began when President Joko Widodo designated the system as a national project.
 In September 2024, the project was collaborated with CRCC for the MRT project.
 In total, the investment value for the first two lines reached US$10.8 billion and for the entire four lines is US$20 billion.
-Work on line 1 is expected to be slower due to rocky and hard underground conditions, compared to line 2 which can be faster because of the limestone or alluvial soil conditions which makes it easier during the drilling process.
+Work on line 1 was expected to be slower due to rocky and hard underground conditions, compared to line 2 which was expected to be faster because of the limestone or alluvial soil conditions which makes it easier during the drilling process.

 At the same time as the inauguration of the first phase of the North-South Line, President Joko Widodo also launched the construction of the first phase of the Ngurah Rai Airport–Cemagi Line and the Ngurah Rai Airport–Nusa Dua Line.
 This project, known as the Bali Provincial Government Urban Railway, includes four "Bali Urban Railway" MRT lines.

 The routes initially planned, devised, and belonging to the Bali provincial government are: